Teaching English in Germany

 International Schools – If you are already qualified as a primary or secondary teacher in North America with at least two years of experience, you should consider applying for jobs at international schools.

-Because most jobs require you to be a freelancer, you can set your schedule with as many of as few hours as you want.
-Depending on the school, a teaching hour doesn’t always necessarily mean it’s one hour, and is often considered to be 45 minutes instead.
+Because most jobs require you to be a freelancer, you can set your schedule with as many or as few hours as you want.
+Depending on the school, a teaching hour doesn’t always necessarily mean it’s one hour and is often considered to be 45 minutes instead.